Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 ### Escaping

 As server side expansions, Liquid instructions (they don't seem to have any particularly terminology to talk about their "scripting language") are expanded effectively out of context (before, I think, but not tested) from the markdown itself.
 This means that even script in back ticks `` ` `` will be resolved and their resolved values rendered to the page.
-Instead, for liquid one must use the `{% raw %}{% raw %}{% endraw %}{% endraw %}` marker.
-(No way their parser will get this "right").
+Instead, for liquid one must use the `{% raw %}{% raw %}"{% endraw %}"{% endraw %}` marker.

+### Crashes!

+It is possible for Jekyll/Liquid to crash while processing your page (and probably other plugins as well).
+In that event, you will get mail describing in brief the error, line number and file in which this occurred, and your page will *not* be updated.

 ## Overriding and Semantic Directory Structure in Jekyll